keebanvillarreal/zetton/CONTRIBUTING.md

 ## About the Team

-**Zetton** was developed by the **UTSA Cyber Jedis Quantum Cybersecurity Team**, a group of cybersecurity researchers exploring the intersection of quantum computing and digital forensics.
+**Zetton** was developed by the **UTSA Cyber Jedis Quantum Cybersecurity Research Interest Group (RIG)**, a group of cybersecurity researchers exploring the intersection of quantum computing and digital forensics.

 We're passionate about pushing the boundaries of security research and making quantum-assisted analysis accessible to the broader security community.